StemcellTeam/opsworks-logstash-sc/README.md

 This set of cookbooks began as a fork of the [Springtest](https://github.com/springtest/opsworks-logstash) project, but has been updated to use "official" cookbooks (with customized "wrapper" cookbooks where necessary), rather than creating forked dependencies.

+SC notes: we've forked this in order to resolve issues with the Logstash recipe.

 Specifically:

 * **kibana** -> uses "vanilla" `kibana` cookbook, with wrapping done by an `opsworks-kibana` recipe